CLAY & WATTLES THEATER COMPANY ANNOUNCES 2017 SUMMER SEASON!|

 On December 8, 2016, the Feast of the Immaculate Conception, the Abbey celebrated the Monastic Investiture of postulant Jenny McClarin who was clothed in the monastic habit and received the name Sister Christopher.
 Monsignor Andrew R. Baker, Rector of Mount St. Mary's Seminary in Emmitsburg, MD was the main celebrant and homilist at the Mass.
 Father Iain Highet, Pastor of the Immaculate Conception Church in Norfolk and St. Joseph’s Church in Canaan and Father John Cooney were concelebrants.
 As is our custom at the Abbey, at Mass and throughout the day Jenny wore an outfit of her choosing celebrating the beauty she brings to this step in her life.
 Jenny's close friends and colleagues from Muhlenberg College and the Diocese of Allentown Pennsylvania participated in the liturgy and celebration.

 Read more about Sister Christopher and see the gallery of the celebration of her Clothing day.
-CLAY AND WATTLES THEATER—2016 BEST OF COMMUNITY THEATER!
+LATEST DEVELOPMENTS TOWARDS LAUNCHING PHASE II OF OUR NEW HORIZONS PROJECT!

 The Clay & Wattles Theater Company who perform at the Abbey's The Gary-The Olivia Theater have been recognized as one of the best Community Theaters for 2016.
 Read Joanne Greco Rochman's article: Curtain Call: Best of 2016 Community Theater in the Arts & Leisure Section of the Han Network Media Group.
 Joanne offered this stellar critique in her review of the company's August performance of Zorba the Musical: